morelucks/zeanHooks/README.md

 # Benefits of zeanHooks:
 - Fairer Execution for Users: By preventing malicious actors from exploiting transaction ordering, users can rely on a system that executes trades fairly.

-- Increased Security: EquiHooks ensures that trades are protected from manipulation, safeguarding assets and reducing the likelihood of losing funds to MEV strategies.
+- Increased Security: zeanHooks ensures that trades are protected from manipulation, safeguarding assets and reducing the likelihood of losing funds to MEV strategies.

 - Improved Market Integrity: By protecting users from MEV, EquiHooks helps maintain the integrity of the decentralized financial ecosystem.